MuthiahAinun/MuthiahAinun.github.io/cv.md

 <section style="margin-bottom: 2em;">
   <h3>🧭 Profile</h3>
   <p>
-    Computer and Network Engineering Graduate with certification in AI Engineering and experience in Web Development and Data Analysis.
-Developed machine learning pipelines and educational web systems, applying structured problem-solving to deliver effective solutions.
-Skilled in Python, data preprocessing, and model optimization with proven ability to translate data into actionable insights.
-Portfolio projects available on GitHub.
+    Computer and Network Engineering graduate and certified AI Engineer with hands-on experience in machine learning pipelines, data analysis, and web development.
+Skilled in building and deploying AI solutions for NLP, Computer Vision, and recommendation systems, with a strong foundation in problem-solving and scalable system design.
   </p>
 </section>